-- 68. The Petitioners repeat and reiterate each and every allegation contained in the preceding paragraphs, with the same force and effect as if herein fully set forth at length. - 69.
-The New York State Constitution provides in relevant part:
+68. The Petitioners repeat and reiterate each and every allegation contained in the preceding paragraphs, with the same force and effect as if herein fully set forth at length.

 Article I Section 1 [Rights, privileges and franchise secured; uncontested primary elections]